ucfopen/Obojobo-Docs/README.md

 Deletes all source files for the given version.
 In this example this command would delete the `./releases/v3.3.3` folder.

-## Update the latest redirects (for production)
+## Update the latest redirects

 - Run `bundle exec rake releases:update_latest`

 This will update the `./releases/latest` folder which contain redirects to the pages of the current latest version.
-The redirect URLs are generated using the `url` and `baseurl` values specified in `./_config.yml`.

-## Update the latest redirects (for development)

-- Run `bundle exec rake releases:dev_update_latest`

-This is the same as above except the redirect URLs generated will be local (at `http://127.0.0.1:4000`).